rrDumpTruck/Obsidian.Vault/NPCs.md

 	(Radigan) - forgotten knowledge, craving for knowledge, addiction, jealousy

  **Saint Tynen** (Saint of Jealousy) - Ruler of the Ashen Wastes and leader of the Profligate City during its fall.
 Lurks in his laboratory trying to decipher the Amulet of the Herald.
+The Heir to the world as due to her lineage claim to be the daughter of the Watcher.

 ---